 How did you decide to become a medical doctor, and what led you to the venous specialist field?

 I grew up fascinated by mysteries.
 I dreamed of travelling the world, finding the Loch Ness monster, discovering lost tribes of the Amazon jungle, solving the secret of the Bermuda triangle, and flying to other worlds in search of extra-terrestrial intelligent life.
 Reading mostly science fiction during my teens, my interest in science and maths grew.
 I was ready to chose a career in science when I came across an article in a popular science magazine written by a physician.
 It described solving challenging clinical cases.
 This was a turning point; I decided to go to medical school.
 At first, I was overwhelmed by how much one needs to learn to be able to practice.
 But the very first clinical rotation confirmed exactly what led me to choose a medical career—every single patient is a mystery that is challenging to solve.
 Seeing pain and suffering strengthened my desire to solve those mysteries for as many patients as I can.
 My interest in maths and physics was a factor in choosing cardiovascular surgery as my specialty, but getting into the venous field was accidental.
-My department chair assigned me a task of developing a venous surgery division; I was disappointed.
-As a junior faculty member who just completed a series of complex aortic reconstructions, I was looking forward to continue on the aortic track.
+My department chair assigned me the task of developing a venous surgery division; I was disappointed.
+As a junior faculty member who just completed a series of complex aortic reconstructions, I was looking forward to continuing on the aortic track.
 It did not take long, however, to find another mystery: venous valves.
-Kistner, Raju, and Sottiurai described different techniques of deep vein valve repair, but indications to this surgery, and functional assessment of results remained unclear.
+Kistner, Raju, and Sottiurai described different techniques of deep vein valve repair, but indications to this surgery and functional assessment of results remained unclear.
 This mystery set me off on a journey that is still far from completion.

 Who were your mentors, and how have they shaped your career?

-I was fortunate to have great mentors thoughout my career.
-My surgical training was in the department of Professor Lidsky, who started using heparin for treatment of deep vein thrombosis (DVT) in the 1940s, and wrote the first textbook on chronic venous disease.
+I was fortunate to have great mentors throughout my career.
+My surgical training was in the department of Professor Lidsky, who started using heparin for treatment of deep vein thrombosis (DVT) in the 1940s and wrote the first textbook on chronic venous disease.
 I had the privilege to learn the importance of knowledge promulgation and consensus building from the great master Bo Eklöf.
 Robert L Kistner (he prefers “Bob”) became more than a mentor: he and his wife Adelaide made my wife Galina and me a part of their family.
 Years of working with Bob gave me an opportunity to observe his highly individualised patient approach, unmatched clinical skills, and most importantly, continuous quest for new treatment options based on in-depth patient observation.

 You were president of the American Venous Forum (AVF) in 2014–2015.
 As someone with a long-term involvement in the AVF, what were you most proud of during your time as president, and how was your work with the AVF continued?